 Some individuals may require additional services such as learning self-help skills by attending a workshop, participating in group therapy sessions, or engaging in short-term individual therapy.

 Services outside our scope of practice

-Counseling, Health, & Wellness Services provides outpatient treatment for a range of psychological conditions; however, we are not equipped to provide intensive or long-term care.
+Counseling, Health, & Wellness Services provides outpatient treatment for a range of psychological conditions; however, we cannot provide intensive or long-term care.
 If it is determined that we do not have the appropriate resources to meet your treatment needs, our treatment approaches are not proving effective, or we have reached capacity, we may refer you to appropriate providers outside the college.
-Examples of issues where referral may be necessary include but are not limited to : history of multiple hospitalizations, chronic suicidality and/or self-harming behaviors, history of repeated suicide attempts, severity of alcohol or drug use that requires intensive outpatient or inpatient treatment, severity of an eating disorder that requires intensive outpatient or inpatient treatment, evidence of progressive deterioration in ability to function, need for formal psychological evaluation, and assessment of learning disability/ADHD or neurological testing.
-Court-mandated assessments or treatment are not provided by CHWS.
+Examples of issues where referral may be necessary include but are not limited to: a history of multiple hospitalizations, chronic suicidality and/or self-harming behaviors, history of repeated suicide attempts, the severity of alcohol or drug use that requires intensive outpatient or inpatient treatment, the severity of an eating disorder that requires intensive outpatient or inpatient treatment, evidence of progressive deterioration inability to function, need for formal psychological evaluation, and assessment of learning disability/ADHD or neurological testing.
+CHWS does not provide Court-mandated assessments or treatment.